 The Chief Product Officer, Ron Hirson, explained in the release that for every finished transaction the technology would compute a one-way cryptographic hash fingerprint and write the value on the Ethereum blockchain.
 According to the company, Ethereum is the ultimate leader in the creation of smart contracts.

-DocuSign had come a long way after its collaboration with Visa in 2015 when it first started researching the blockchain technology.
-The company then designed a public prototype which combined secure contracts and online payments to be made using Visa for a joined car initiative.
+DocuSign had come a long way after its collaboration with Visa in 2015 when it first started researching blockchain technology.
+The company then designed a public prototype that combined secure contracts and online payments to be made using Visa for a joined car initiative.